robgibbons/highlander/README.md

 A launcher that allows only one instance of programs it launches.

 ### There can be only one
-When a highlander launcher is clicked, highlander first looks for existing instances of that program, then brings them into focus using wmctrl.
-Highlander will only launch a new program instance after failing to locate existing instances.
+When invoked, a launcher looks for existing instances of the selected program, and brings them into focus using wmctrl.
+Highlander will only a launch new program after failing to locate any existing instances.

-This basically upgrades launcher icons to window switchers, similar to the Dock on Mac OSX, while preventing multiple copies of a program from consuming precious resources.
-This is especially important in XFCE, where I use highlander in every icon in my top panel.
-Additional copies of any given program can always be started via other means, such as through the Applications menu or the Terminal.
+This basically upgrades normal launcher icons into window switchers, similar to the behavior of the Dock on Mac OSX, which prevents redundant copies of any program from eating up resources.
+This is especially important in XFCE, where I use highlander for every program icon in my top panel.
+If necessary, additional copies of any program can always be started via other means, such as through the Applications menu or the Terminal.